SilverSnowFox/Utilities-Fox/README.md

 # Chemistry Fox
 A discord bot with some basic chemistry functions, such as calculations and searching compounds, and mathematics.

+## Warnings

+Bot appears to freeze if too large of a compound is input into the molar mass calculator, for example "C10000H10000", due to the size.

 ## Commands